postmanlabs/labs-docs/src/pages/docs/administration/upgrading.md

 ### Downloading Postman v7

-Please use the following links to download the latest Postman v7 version for your platform.
+Use the following links to download the latest Postman v7 version for your platform.

 * [Download Postman v7 for macOS 64-bit](https://go.pstmn.io/dl-macos64-v7-latest)
 * [Download Postman v7 for Windows 64-bit](https://go.pstmn.io/dl-win64-v7-latest)
 * [Download Postman v7 for Windows 32-bit](https://go.pstmn.io/dl-win32-v7-latest)
 * [Download Postman v7 for Linux 64-bit](https://go.pstmn.io/dl-linux64-v7-latest)

-**Note:** If you are using Postman for Linux, and had installed the app via 'Ubuntu Software Center' or 'Snap Store', please use the following commands to switch to Postman v7.
+**Note:** If you are using Postman for Linux, and had installed the app via 'Ubuntu Software Center' or 'Snap Store', use the following commands to switch to Postman v7.

 ```shell
 sudo snap switch --channel=v7/stable postman